shivanireddy/shivanireddy/README.md

 ### Hi there 👋, my name is Shivani
-#### I am computer science graduate student
+#### Software Developer | Data Analyst | Quality Assurance
 I'm a Computer Science Graduate Student with almost 2 yrs of experience (incl. internships) in software development and I have always delivered products based on customer-centric solutions within the stipulated time.
 I have a practical understanding of databases, programming languages, and working with large datasets.

-Skills: Java / Python / HTML / CSS / JavaScript / React / Spring / Docker / Data Analysis
+Skills: Java / Python / HTML / CSS / JavaScript / React / Spring / Docker / Data Analysis / Selenium

 - 🔭 I’m currently working on web development projects and grinding leetcode
 - 🌱 I’m currently learning Spring Boot by building projects